 Please contact our ministry staff if you're interested in learning about Baptism for your child (we also Baptize adults).

-Glenview hosts events throughout the years for families: from pumpkin carving nights before Hallowe'en, to an annual Advent festival and Christmas pageant.
+Glenview offers events throughout the year for families: including pumpkin carving nights before Hallowe'en, an annual Advent festival where kids and adults make crafts together; Games Nights to chase winter’s cold away, and more.

 We believe in providing families with ways to give back to their surrounding communities - through clearing garbage out of a nearby ravine, or helping to serve dinners to the less fortunate during Out of the Cold.